Multimedia - Shooting Locations - Escape From New York

 daylight: desert hills and all."

-WTC Roof Top (Locations, pictures and info:
+World Trade Center (Roof Top) (Locations, pictures and info:

 Prop Sets at the

-Dunes (pdf) By Tom Higginson)
+Dunes (PFD) By Tom Higginson)

 Chock full o'Nuts